n0k0m3/Personal-Setup/Tensorflow_Docker.md

 # Running Tensorflow with GPU support (NVIDIA) in docker

-Following guide was tested on EndeavourOS (Arch-based) Linux distro.
+Following guide was tested on EndeavourOS and Manjaro (Arch-based) Linux distro.

 ## Why?